Average Snowfall for US Cities in March

 Cities Without Snow in March

-- Normally no snow falls this month in Austin, Houston, Jacksonville, Las Vegas, Los Angeles, Miami, New Orleans, Orlando, Phoenix, Riverside, Sacramento, San Antonio, San Diego, San Francisco, San Jose and Tampa
+- Normally no snow falls this month in Austin, Fresno, Honolulu, Houston, Jacksonville, Las Vegas, Los Angeles, Miami, New Orleans, Orlando, Phoenix, Riverside, Sacramento, San Antonio, San Diego, San Francisco, San Jose, Tampa and Tucson

 |9.1||Buffalo, New York||14.1||35.8|